 Myth: I don’t need Heartworm prevention since my pet has always tested negative.

-Hopefully this edition of Hillside Mythbusters has helped to clear up some myths surrounding prevention of fleas, ticks, and heartworms.
-I also hope you have learned something along the way and can better understand the diseases and pests we are fighting everyday with our patients and their owners.
+Hopefully, this edition of Hillside Mythbusters has helped to clear up some myths surrounding the prevention of fleas, ticks, and heartworms.
+I also hope you have learned something along the way and can better understand the diseases and pests we are fighting every day with our patients and their owners.
 Finally, if there are any myths or topics you wish to learn about please let us know!
 Until next time enjoy the company of your furry friends and not the several thousand guests that want to make your home theirs!